ECW When Worlds Collide: 1994

 When Worlds Collide was produced by Eastern Championship Wrestling (ECW) on May 14, 1994.
 The event was held in the ECW Arena in Philadelphia, Pennsylvania in the United States.

 Excerpts from When Worlds Collide aired on the syndicated television show ECW Hardcore TV, while the full event was released on VHS in 1994.
 It was made available for streaming on the WWE Network in 2020.
 The main event, a tag team match pitting Arn Anderson and Terry Funk against Bobby Eaton and Sabu, was included on the compilation DVD ECW: Unreleased Vol. 2 released by WWE in 2013.

 The title of "When Worlds Collide" referred to the involvement of World Championship Wrestling wrestlers in the main event.
-The main event of When Worlds Collide came about after World Championship Wrestling approached ECW about cross-promoting its Slamboree pay-per-view, which was scheduled to take place in Philadelphia on May 22, 1994.
+The main event of When Worlds Collide came about after World Championship Wrestling approached ECW about cross-promoting its pay-per-view Slamboree '94: A Legends' Reunion, which was scheduled to take place in Philadelphia on May 22, 1994.
 The two promotions agreed to a talent exchange in which WCW wrestlers Arn Anderson and Bobby Eaton would appear at When Worlds Collide, while Terry Funk and other ECW wrestlers would appear on WCW television.
 ECW later sued World Championship Wrestling for copyright infringement in 1994 after they announced an event also titled "When Worlds Collide".
 The case was settled out of court.
 As part of the settlement, WCW agreed to supply three of its contracted wrestlers for an ECW event on November 18, 1994: Kevin Sullivan, Sherri Martel, and Steve Austin (later replaced by Brian Pillman).
-When Worlds Collide also inspired the naming of a series of WWE events, Worlds Collide.
+When Worlds Collide later inspired the naming of a series of WWE events, WWE Worlds Collide, and a series of New Japan Pro-Wrestling events, CEO×NJPW: When Worlds Collide.

 When Worlds Collide introduced the "Singapore cane" as a recurring weapon in professional wrestling, drawing upon the controversy resulting from the caning of American citizen Michael P. Fay in Singapore on May 5, 1994.